Position Statements of the Illinois Association of School Boards

 Resolutions adopted by the IASB Delegate Assembly provide major policies for the Association and establish its stance on legislation and related matters of public policy.
 The Delegate Assembly, consisting of one voting representative from each member school board, meets each year in Chicago on the Saturday prior to Thanksgiving.

 1.01 EDUCATIONAL PROGRAMS

-The Illinois Association of School Boards urges its member districts to develop educational programs so as to maximize educational opportunities for students by fully utilizing teacher and staff potential, community resources and physical facilities.
-The goal of each district shall be to serve the interest, talents and needs of each child through an outstanding well-balanced program.
+The Illinois Association of School Boards shall urge its member districts to develop educational programs so as to maximize educational opportunities for students by fully utilizing teacher and staff potential, community resources and physical facilities.
+The goal of each district shall be to serve the interest, talents, and needs of each child through an outstanding well-balanced program.
 The Association shall also encourage its members to increase their awareness of the Mental Health Code (405 ILCS 49/15) which supports developments and implementation of a plan to incorporate social and emotional standards as part of the Illinois Learning Standards.
 School personnel are encouraged to implement trauma-responsive practices to support student success within a trauma-responsive school framework.

 1.02 CURRICULAR MATERIAL DETERMINATION

 The Illinois Association of School Boards shall support the right and responsibility of each local school board to determine its curricular content including opposing any mandated curriculum that comes from the Common Core Standards.

 The Illinois Association of School Boards shall support modifications to existing state mandates which shall allow boards of education to establish time requirements and appropriate exemptions for physical education at the K-12 level.

 (Portions Adopted 1982, 1986; Reaffirmed 1984, 1987; Amended 1988, 1995, 2013)